datadryad/dryad-app/app/views/stash_engine/pages/_definitions.html.md

   <div>
   <dt>Large Data Fee.</dt>
-  <dd>The fee charged for larger datasets, as set out in the Fee Schedule.
-Large Data Fees may be incurred at the point of initial Submission or following a Versioning of the Dataset.</dd>
+  <dd>The fee charged for larger Datasets, as set out in the Fee Schedule based on tiers by size.
+Large Data Fees may be incurred at the point of initial Dataset Submission or following a Versioning of the Dataset.</dd>
   </div>

   <div>